 Manuel has over 8 years of teaching experience in a wide range of styles and ages.
 He continuously seeks to learn about education for young musicians and has taken many masterclasses with guitarists such as Denis Azabagic, Guiseppe Zangari, Vincent Lindsey-Clark, Omar Cyrulnik, and was studying under Raffael Agostino.

-Manuel is currently with the Classical Guitar Society of Sydney Ensemble and Orchestra (CGS) and performs as a duo with flutist Rachel Woolley.
+Manuel is currently with the Sydney Guitar Collective, the Classical Guitar Society of Sydney Ensemble and Orchestra (CGS), and performs as a duo with flutist Rachel Woolley and Musicano Fusion Ensemble

 Bachelor of Music (Honours) with Honours Class 1 in Music Pedagogy at UNSW

 A.Mus.A, Associate in Music Performance in the Subject of Classical Guitar

 Solo, Ensemble, Guitar Quartet, and Guitar and Flute Duo performance experiences

 Manuel Diewald Plays a Tony Morison Guitar

 Manuel Diewald's private studio is located right by the entry of the house making the studio easily accessible.
 The private studio offers big windows which allow a lot of natural light to enter the studio.
 Air conditioning is also available to make your lessons as comfortable as possible on both those hot summer days and cold winters.
 A seating area is also located in the private studio where parents, friends, or family members can wait and observe their child's lesson.

 This is a fun and engaging environment where you can learn to play guitar that will both challenge and excite you.
 Here you will be guided by a professional musician who will help you reach your goals whether that is to become a professional musician yourself or to play guitar as a hobby.